-Deferred offering costs consist of legal and accounting expenses incurred through the balance sheet date that are directly related to the Proposed Public Offering and that will be charged to temporary equity upon the completion of the Proposed Public Offering.
+Deferred offering costs consist of legal and accounting expenses incurred through the balance sheet date that are directly related to the Proposed Public Offering.
+The Company will allocate the offering costs between ordinary shares and public and private warrants using the relative fair value method.
+The offering costs allocated to the public warrants will be expensed immediately and offering costs associated with equity components will be charged to temporary equity.
 Should the Proposed Public Offering prove to be unsuccessful, these deferred costs, as well as additional expenses to be incurred, will be charged to operations.